translucent-link/chainlink-node-jobs/arbitrum-goerli/Get > Uint256/README.md

       "RAW": {
         "ETH": {
           "USD": {
-            "IMAGEURL": "/media/37746238/eth.png"
+            "PRICE": 2045.32
           }
         }
       }
     }

-The job populated with the example parameters above would return with: `/media/37746238/eth.png`
+The job populated with the example parameters above would return with: `204532`

 See [example.sol](example.sol) for an example client contract.